mstksg/inCode/copy/entries/five-point-haskell-1.md

 *   C's `fgetc()`, `getchar()`, returns -1 for `EOF`.
 And if you cast to `char`, you basically can't distinguish EOF from `0xff`, `ÿ`.
 *   `malloc()` returning the pointer 0 means not enough memory
-*   In other cases, an integer pointer being `0` means null pointer, a default null value for non-existence
 *   Some languages have a special `NULL` pointer value as well --- or even a value `null` that can be passed in for any expected type or object or value.